zhsh9/auto-exegol/README.md

 # Automate exegol

-These scripts based on bash is for automating procedures of starting and stopping exegol on macOS (Linux might be ok too. not checked anyway.)
+These scripts based on bash is for automating procedures of starting and stopping exegol on macOS.
+(Linux might be ok too. not checked anyway.)

+The script of installing exegol is afterwards...

+# Feature

+- Plz use it after installing exegol.
+(XQuartz, socat, exegol)
+- GUI application supported.
+- macOS platform.

 # Usage